-McDonald’s CEO steps down after relationship with employee
+McDonald’s CEO pushed out after relationship with employee

-NEW YORK (AP) — McDonald’s chief executive officer has left the company after violating company policy by engaging in a consensual relationship with an employee, the corporation said Sunday.
+NEW YORK (AP) — McDonald’s chief executive officer has been pushed out of the company after violating company policy by engaging in a consensual relationship with an employee, the corporation said Sunday.

-The fast food giant said former president and CEO Steve Easterbrook demonstrated poor judgment.
-McDonald’s forbids managers from having romantic relationships with direct or indirect reports.
+The fast food giant said former president and CEO Steve Easterbrook demonstrated poor judgment, and that McDonald’s forbids managers from having romantic relationships with direct or indirect subordinates.

 In an email to employees, Easterbrook acknowledged he had a relationship with an employee and said it was a mistake.